This section describes issues that you may encounter when using

 -cmemcached option in the

 daemon_memcached_optionconfiguration parameter in the MySQL configuration file.
 The

 [mysqld] ... loose-daemon_memcached_option='-c 64'

-daemon_memcached_option.
+daemon_memcached_optionconfiguration parameter in the MySQL configuration file.
 Examine the MySQL error log for debug output related to memcached operations.

-[mysqld]group in your MySQL configuration file:
+[mysqld]group in the MySQL configuration file:

 For example, if you run the